nikiyaw/DataAnalysis_SQL/starting_with_data.md

 SQL Queries:
 SELECT
 	EXTRACT(year FROM date) AS purchased_year,
 	EXTRACT(month FROM date) AS purchased_month,
-	COUNT(*) AS count
+	COUNT(*) AS visit_website_count,
+	(SUM(productprice)/1000000) AS TotalRevenue
 FROM all_sessions
 GROUP BY purchased_year, purchased_month
 ORDER BY purchased_year, purchased_month

 Answer:
-August 2016 seems to hold the highest sales whereas August 2017 has the lowest sales.
-Sales have been pretty average throughout the year.
+May 2017 and OCtober 2016 seem to have a significant dip in revenue generated (outliers).
+We can definitely look into that and find out the reason behind it.